Tornado3P9/Linux-Console-Tools/piping_and_redirection.md

-ls -lSh /etc/ | head             # see the first 10 files by size ps -ef | grep sshd               # checking if sshd is running ps aux --sort=-%mem | head -n 3  # showing the first 3 process by memory consumption
+ls -lSh /etc/ | head             # see the first 10 files by size ps -ef | grep sshd               # checking if sshd is running ps aux --sort=-%mem | head -n 3  # showing the first 3 process by memory consumption tree project_directory | less    # use the less text viewer to easily jump through the output
 ```

 Command Redirection